University of California (UC) Transfer

 • Sources for review:

-• Students can submit updates as many times needed prior to the priority deadline:
+• Students can submit updates as many times needed through the priority deadline:

 • Winter/Spring 2027 Application Update: September 30, 2026